jvde-github/AIS-catcher-docs/docs/configuration/model.md

 ## Model Selection

 The command line provides the `-m` option which selects the specific decoding model.
-In the current version, 4 different receiver models are embedded for raw data samples:
+In the current version, the following receiver models are embedded for raw data samples:

 - **Default Model** (``-m 2``): the default demodulation engine.
+- **Challenger Model** (``-m 4``): a higher-sensitivity demodulation engine — typically yields a few percent more decoded messages than the default at the cost of additional CPU.
+Easiest to enable via the `sensitivity_high` switch (see [NMEA Model Settings](#nmea-model-settings) below) rather than `-m 4` directly.
 - **Base Model (non-coherent)** (``-m 1``): using FM discriminator model, similar to RTL-AIS (and GNUAIS/Aisdecoder) with tweaks to the Phase Locked Loop and main receiver filter (computed with a stochastic search algorithm).
 - **Standard Model (non-coherent)** (``-m 0``): as the Base Model with brute force timing recovery.
 - **FM Discriminator model**: (``-m `3`) as the Standard Model but with the input already assumed to be the output of an FM discriminator.
 Hence no FM demodulation takes place which allows ```AIS-catcher``` to be used as GNUAIS and AISdecoder.